EOSIO/taurus-node/docs/01_nodeos/07_concepts/10_context-free-data/index.md

 Pruning of context-free data only allows light block validation between trusted nodes.
 Full block validation, which involves transaction signature verification and permission authorization checks, is not fully feasible without violating the integrity checks of blocks and transactions where the pruning occurred.

 [[info | Pruning on Private Blockchains]]
-| Private EOSIO blockchains can benefit the most from context-free data pruning.
+| Private EOSIO-Taurus blockchains can benefit the most from context-free data pruning.
 Their controlled environment allows for trusted nodes to operate in light validation mode.
-This allows blockchain applications to use private EOSIO blockchains for this powerful feature.
+This allows blockchain applications to use private EOSIO-Taurus blockchains for this powerful feature.

 ### Pruning Support
 `nodeos` supports the pruning of context-free data by meeting the following requirements: